jaeyson/freecodecamp_elixir/README.md

 iex> Word.confirm_ending("bastion","Ion")
 false

-#or use the built-in function
-iex> String.ends_with?("bastion", "ion")
+% or use the built-in function iex> String.ends_with?("bastion", "ion") true
-true